table of contents

 - Risks: increased coronary artery plaque volume, changes in cholesterol, the potential for cardiovascular problems

-Testosterone therapy in transgender men has been demonstrated to alleviate the psychological distress resulting from gender dysphoria in a small trial (Gómez-Gil, 2012).
-It can be useful before and after any surgical interventions and is helpful in gender affirmation.
+Testosterone therapy in transgender men may alleviate psychological distress resulting from gender dysphoria (Gómez-Gil, 2012).
+Testosterone can be useful before and after any gender-affirming surgery.

-Hormone therapy in trans men usually comes with the primary goal of masculinization and can produce results like a deeper voice, increased hair growth, and increased lean muscle mass.
-These changes (commonly called virilization in scientific studies) typically appear within three months of starting testosterone therapy (Unger, 2016).
+Hormone therapy in trans men and nonbinary people is usually in pursuit of masculinization.
+Masculinization can include a deeper voice, increased hair growth, and increased lean muscle mass.
+These changes (commonly called virilization in scientific studies) typically appear after several months of testosterone therapy (Unger, 2016).

-As T has become more commonly prescribed in trans men, more clinical trials are necessary to evaluate its effect on this often marginalized community.
+As T becomes more commonly prescribed to trans men and nonbinary people, more clinical trials are necessary to evaluate its effect on this community.

-Testosterone cypionate is a medication you will have to inject yourself at home.
-It is given as an intramuscular (into the muscle) injection.
+Testosterone cypionate is a medication you have to inject yourself at home.
+It’s given as an intramuscular (into the muscle) injection.
 Talk to your healthcare provider about how to properly inject testosterone.
 You’ll need syringes, alcohol wipes, and a sharps container for proper disposal.

 You should store testosterone cypionate at room temperature to prevent crystals from forming.
 If they do form, you can get rid of them by rolling the bottle in between your palms before drawing the dose up in the syringe.

-T therapy should not be prescribed to patients with breast cancer, those who are pregnant or who are trying to become pregnant, those with certain blood conditions, and people living with prostate cancer.
-The reason for this is that testosterone can affect these conditions and sometimes can make them worse.
-Using testosterone for extended periods of time can also increase your risk of liver problems.
+Testosterone should not be prescribed to people with breast cancer, people who are pregnant or who are trying to become pregnant, those with certain blood conditions, and people living with prostate cancer.
+Testosterone can impact these conditions and sometimes make them worse.
+Using testosterone for extended periods of time can also increase risk of liver problems.

 Testosterone is a schedule III controlled substance and has the potential for abuse.
-Taking high doses of testosterone or using it in combination with anabolic steroids can lead to severe and life-threatening side effects.
-These side effects include heart attack, heart failure, and notoriously, changes in mood or behavior (Elagizi, 2018).
+Taking high doses of testosterone or using it in combination with anabolic steroids can lead to severe and life-threatening side effects, like heart attacks and strokes (Elagizi, 2018).

-Some of the more common side effects are less serious and include (Zitzmann, 2013):
+Some of the more common side effects of injectable testosterone include (MedlinePlus, 2019):